podondra/ondrejov-dataset/README.md

 ### Resampling

-Usually machine learning algorithms requires their inputs to be a set of features (e.g. design matrix).
+Machine learning algorithms requires their inputs to be a set of features.
+In order to have same features for all spectra they need to be resampled to get measurement in same wavelength across all spectra.

-TODO
+Then it is easy to create design matrix where each row is a spectrum and columns contain fluxes in specified wavelengths between 6519 and 6732 Angstroms.

 ## Contact

 Ondřej Podsztavek <podszond@fit.cvut.cz>

-## Acknowledgements

-TODO